JEFworks-Lab/STdeconvolve/docs/index.md

 - [Mouse Olfactory Bulb (Stahl et al. 2016)](process_mob_data.md)
 - [Breast cancer sections (Yoosuf et al. 2020)](process_bcl_data.md)
 - [DBiT-seq of E11 mouse lower embryo and tail (Liu et al. 2020)](process_dbitseq_data.md)

+## Examples of `STdeconvolve` being used in "the wild"

+We are extremely excited and humbled that `STdeconvolve` is being applied by members of the scientific community!
+Examples of these applications will be listed here when available to give other users an idea of how this tool is being used.